 Chrome Web Store search is a key tool for helping users find relevant and popular items.
 When users search for an item, search returns a list of items that are ranked based on a number of criteria, including metadata from your item's listing page.
 Making sure that your store listing page is complete, accurate, and optimized is important to ensuring your item is discoverable through search.
 Learn more about crafting a great listing page.

 Categories on the Chrome Web Store organize items based on their main function.
-Users can browse category pages, like Shopping, Productivity, or Fun, to find relevant items to install.
-To determine which category an item will appear under, developers can select one on the Developer Dashboard.
-Categories are only available for extensions at this time.
+Users can browse categories such as Shopping, Education, or Just for Fun, to find relevant items to install.
+To assign a category, open an item in the Developer Dashboard.
+You'll find the Category list on the Store Listing tab under Product Details.

 Extensions home page